ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Method

 Our dataset consists of tuples $(M, S, P')$, where $P'$ describes a plausible \emph{deformed} pose of the rigged mesh $(M, S)$ that is different from the \emph{rest} pose $P \in S$.
 To obtain this dataset, we carefully prompt the video prior to generate videos of single objects performing various motions.
 Each frame of these videos corresponds to a plausible pose of the object.
 We then reconstruct an animated sequence of 3D meshes for each frame that are roughly aligned in a common world space.
 We use the first frame in each video as mesh $M$ and extract a skeleton $S$ from its 3D reconstruction using an existing method~\cite{liu2025riganything}.
 Finally, we optimize the pose parameters of $S$ to match each of the other frames, giving us plausible pose parameters $P'$ and thus a dataset tuple $(M, S, P')$ for each frame.
 The data generation pipeline is shown in Figure~\ref{fig:data_pipeline}, each step is described in detail below.

 \paragraph{Video Generation.} To create videos of single objects performing various motions, the main difficulties are to (i)~obtain videos of single objects that have favorable conditions for 3D reconstruction, such as avoiding additional background or scene elements, good lighting, having the full object in frame, etc.; and (ii)~obtain videos of these objects performing a diverse set of plausible motions.
 To address the first issue, we split video generation into two steps: text-to-image generation with Flux 2~\cite{flux-2-2025}, followed by expanding this first frame into a video using Wan2.2~\cite{wan2025} (accelerated with TurboDiffusion~\cite{TurboDiffusion2025}).
+Note that the rest of our data pipeline is not tied to a specific video model and can leverage different video models as motion priors (see Figure~\ref{fig:supp_different_video_priors}).
 We found that creating the first frame with an image prior yields higher-quality videos and better prompt adherence for the first frame.
 We take advantage of this prompt adherence by automatically instructing the VLM InternVL~\cite{wang2025internvl3_5} to generate prompts that result in favorable conditions for 3D reconstruction.
 To address the second issue, we give InternVL the first frame and instruct it to generate detailed structured prompts for the video generator that describe diverse motion for the animal/object shown in the first frame.
 See the supplement for the exact instructions we give to InternVL in these two steps.
 We generate multiple videos for a given first-frame image, each with different motion descriptions generated by InternVL.